Introduction to Fine Motor Development

 - Sort objects to encourage the child to find big and little, heavy and light, long and short, etc.

 - Use a pegboard to make designs.
 A design is made on one peg board by the adult and copied by the child on a second board.
 If you have only one board, divide into two sections with masking tape.
-Refer to Toy Shop workshop.
+Refer to Toy Shop article.

 - Encourage child to practice copying simple forms.
 When the child can reproduce these forms efficiently, and is ready for a bigger challenge, this can be used to develop visual memory as well.
 Eg. Show them the card for a brief moment and then remove it.
 Have them reproduce it.